 Our in-home therapy services and clinic-based mental health services are generally provided in-person, face-to-face whenever safe and appropriate.
 However, these services may be provided via our telehealth platform when necessary, as allowed by the South Carolina Medicaid Program.
 At times during the COVID-19 pandemic, telehealth has been the safest method of service delivery and has allowed greater access for children and families in meeting with their therapist.

 GENERAL OFFICE STAFF

-All SCYAP Regional offices are open and operating without interruption.
-However, many SCYAP staff are working remotely to avoid any unnecessary contact with others and to help contain the spread of COVID-19.
-This means only a limited number of essential staff work in the office daily.
-Due to the limited staff presence, visitors to regional offices are discouraged unless necessary and scheduled in advance.
-Face masks or coverings are required for all staff and visitors in all SCYAP offices.
-Also, SCYAP staff follow numerous general safety precautions and protocols specifically implemented to limit the risk of COVID-19 exposure.
+All SCYAP offices are open and operating without interruption.
+Most SCYAP staff are primarily working in the office at this point.
+Within the SCYAP offices, SCYAP staff follow general safety precautions and protocols specifically implemented to limit the risk of COVID-19 exposure.

-This year, SCYAP will help more than 2,000 children, families, and youth.
+This year, SCYAP will help more than 2,000 children, families and youth.
 We know COVID-19 has impacted each of these lives to varying degrees.
-We are continually monitoring developments and will adapt protocols to best meet the health needs of our children, families, youth, foster parents, and staff.
-We will get through this…together!
+We will continue to monitor developments and will adapt protocols to best meet the health needs of our children, families, youth, foster parents and staff.
+We are in this…together!